jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 produced by traditional means.
 In my experience, it's pretty rare for the reviewer to make significant changes in the "approval" step — usually it's just a phrase here or there.

-But on top of this, you also get things in an interview that the reviewer would have never written down in the first place.
-Interviewing someone is a remarkably effective way of getting honest feedback out of them, particularly critical feedback.
-For some reason, people filter their thoughts when they write, but not so much when they speak.
-Certain things that they would hesitate to write down, they have no trouble saying aloud.
+But on top of this, you also get things in an interview that the reviewer would have never written down.
+Interviewing someone turns out to be a remarkably effective way of getting honest feedback out of them, particularly critical feedback.
+There's a reason reporters want to interview people in person instead of sending a one-line email and waiting for a response.

-You also tend to get a lot more volume from people who don't think they have much to say, or who would normally write very little.
-I think one reason for this is that writing interrupts your train of thought.
-Sometimes, by the time you finish writing the first half of your thoughts, you've forgotten the second half.
+With the right prompting, you can get a lot more volume from people who don't think they have much to say, or who would normally write very little.
+Eliminating the friction of having to write everything down doesn't hurt, either.

 This method also removes the possibility of procrastination (at least on the part of a peer reviewer).
 If you're sitting in a room with someone, you're not going to go off and check twitter or get distracted.
 As a manager this is reassuring